Schedule a Vaccination | Reminder: Masks Are Still Required When Visiting

-The Urology Division at Cincinnati Children’s Hospital Medical Center provides these responses to questions commonly asked by parents.
+The pediatric urology team at Cincinnati Children’s provides these responses to questions commonly asked by parents.

 If you think your child needs surgery or your primary care doctor has referred your child to urology for surgery, call to schedule a preoperative evaluation with one of our urologists.
 You can reach the call center at 513-636-4975, option 1, or 1-800-344-2462, ext.
 4975, option 1.